October 18, 2023

 But that doesn’t mean S Corps are never the right idea, or that organizing as an S Corp means your business won’t be able to grow at all.

-Regardless of which you choose, be sure to be aware of the compliance requirements to make sure you don’t lose corporation status.
+Regardless of which you choose, be sure to be aware of the compliance requirements to make sure you don’t lose corporate status.

 If you’re still feeling unsure, take Firstbase’s free survey to help figure out which company structure is right for you.